Nonprofit advertising examples: Inspiration for ad campaigns

 If you’re in nonprofit fundraising, development, or communications, and you’re looking for ad examples, you’ve hit the mother lode!

-You may have noticed ads follow you across the web for the shoes you want or the next vacation you’re planning to take.
+You may have noticed ads following you across the web for the shoes you want or the next vacation you’re planning to take.
 It’s time nonprofits harness this same technology for good instead of just for profit!

-In the past, nonprofits wrote off advertising as an exclusively for-profit activity, but there are zero perks to being quiet about your mission.
+In the past, nonprofits wrote off advertising as an exclusively for-profit activity, but there are exactly zero perks to being quiet about your mission.
 People need to hear about your work before they can become volunteers, ambassadors, or donors.
-In other words, best-kept secrets don’t pick up supporters.

 Nonprofit advertising vs. for-profit advertising

 Time is critical in the digital arena.
 Organizations that allow competitors to outpace them should expect not to raise as much or to become out of touch with their audience.
-Nonprofits may not be able to spend on par with the largest for-profit organizations, but they must compete with their peers, who have recently seen the light.

 Ad examples by cause